 Under the central dome, right in the middle, you will find a stone that is not matching with the stone around it.
 This stone marks an important acoustic point in the Shah Mosque.
 From here the sound echoes loudly through the rest of the building, allowing the imam to speak at a lower volume but still be heard by everyone in the mosque.
 You can test the phenomenon out yourself by for example stamping on the ground on the stone, standing on the stone and clapping your hand or by dropping a book on the stone, you will hear the loud sound echoing through the mosque, something that seems to be tested by many of the touristic visitors of the mosque.

 Should you be interested to learn more about the mosque we could highly recommend the audio tour that is available at the mosque.
 Walk around and listen to more information provided on some smaller details but also the larger history of the mosque.
-If mosques don’t intrigue you, be sure to check out our post on 8 things to see and do in Iran!
+If mosques don’t intrigue you, be sure to check out the ultimate Iran bucket list to find things to do that suit you!

 .